b-med/wordToDigitParser/README.md

-# French word to digit parser :
+# French word to digit converter :

 A parser for French text that looks for numbers written in words and converts them to numbers written in digits.